AVEVA/OMF-Docs/docs/Link_Types.rst

 ``target0-N``       An object describing the targets of the link
 =================== =============================

-The number of targets may vary and marked target0, target1, ..., targetN.
+The number of targets may vary and must be marked target0, target1, ..., targetN.
 The objects in the source and targets consist of the following properties:

 =================== =============================
 Name                Value